scutisorex/SlicerWorkshop-07-2024/SlicerBasics.md

 Slicer is not incredible as a mesh editor, but you can accomplish some basic stuff that you're likely to need.

 Import the 3D mesh of a shrew vertebra listed above and try out some of the functions in the [Surface Toolbox](https://slicer.readthedocs.io/en/latest/user_guide/modules/surfacetoolbox.html) module.
-I have found the smoothing and mirroring tools to be especially useful for my purposes!
+I have found the smoothing and mirroring tools to be especially useful for my work!

+ALSO - there are a number of extensions available for doing specific edits to meshes.
+Try and see if you can find one by going to the Extension Manager and searching "mesh".